Unrestricted Giving

 Founded more than 60 years ago, The Colorado Springs School eagerly looks forward to its next 60 years, as it aims to prepare future leaders for the community and greater world beyond CSS.
 The school's greatest areas of need include:

 The combination of tuition and philanthropy is powerful.
-Your philanthropic dollars to the Annual Fund provide a critical boost to the school's operating budget and signature programs.
+Your philanthropic dollars to the Kodiak Pride Fund provide a critical boost to the school's operating budget and signature programs.
 Major gifts of $5,000 or more provide the most profound impact for CSS and can significantly move the school forward in providing exceptional programs and opportunities.
-All Claremont Society donors of $1,962 or more, and Lifetime Giving Society donors who have contributed cumulative gifts of more than $50,000 to the school throughout their time as members of the CSS community, will be invited to attend the Claremont Society reception each year.

 FUNDraising & FRIENDraising Events